scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 {% comment %}
 TODO: add a correct hierarchy image
+TODO: mention Array, ArrayDeque, ListBuffer, Queue, Stack, StringBuilder?
+LATER: note that methods like `+`, `++`, etc., are aliases for other methods
+LATER: add links to the Scaladoc for the major types shown here
 {% endcomment %}

-This page demonstrates the common Scala 3 collections classes and their accompanying methods.
-Scala comes with a wealth of collections classes, but you can go a long way by starting with just a few classes, and using the others as needed.
-Similarly, each class has dozens of functional methods to make your life easier, but you can achieve a lot by starting with just a handful of them.
+This page demonstrates the common Scala 3 collections and their accompanying methods.
+Scala comes with a wealth of collections types, but you can go a long way by starting with just a few of them, and later using the others as needed.
+Similarly, each collection type has dozens of methods to make your life easier, but you can achieve a lot by starting with just a handful of them.

-Therefore, this section introduces and demonstrates the most common classes and methods that you’ll need to get started.
-When you need to understand more classes or more methods, see the Reference documentation for all the details.
+Therefore, this section introduces and demonstrates the most common types and methods that you’ll need to get started.
+When you need more flexibility, see these pages at the end of this section for more details.

-## Three main categories of collections classes
+## Three main categories of collections

 Looking at Scala collections from a high level, there are three main categories to choose from: